sree-r-one/sree-r-one/README.md

 I started my career with hands-on hardware experience as a manufacturing technician at **Globalfoundries**.
 This work sparked my curiosity about the software that powers complex systems, leading me to the automotive industry at **Continental**.

-My path wasn't linear.
-I intentionally moved through diverse roles—from testing embedded components to requirements engineering, machine vision, and AR/VR development.
+My path wasn't linear as I stumbled through diverse roles, from testing embedded components to requirements engineering, machine vision, and AR/VR development.
 This journey gave me a unique, ground-up perspective on the entire engineering lifecycle.

-I found my calling in building the systems themselves, which led me to specialize in embedded C++ and DevOps.
+I found my passion in building the systems themselves, which led me to specialize in embedded C++ and DevOps.
 To round out my practical experience with a stronger theoretical foundation in backend architecture, I am now pursuing my Master's at NUS.

 ### 🚀 What I'm Currently Focused On